 Congratulations!
 You have successfully created a custom profile from scratch using SOAP API.
 Now you can check the profile, it will be a blank profile without any permission enabled, go ahead and add the permission that you want to add.

 Using soapUI you can perform many operations like retrieve, insert, update, upsert, delete records, etc.

 Let’s see how we can retrieve the Account record using the soapUI tool.
 Go ahead and double-click on the ‘retrieve’ request.
-The server URL which we got from the login request set this in the address bar and the session id set between the request XML urn:sessionId tag.
+The server URL which we got from the login request is set in the address bar and the session id is set between the request XML urn:sessionId tag.
 Write SOQL query SELECT Id, Name FROM Account between <urn:queryString> tag.

 Retrieve XML Request:

 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/" xmlns:urn="urn:enterprise.soap.sforce.com"> <soapenv:Header> <urn:SessionHeader> <urn:sessionId>put the sessionId here</urn:sessionId> </urn:SessionHeader> </soapenv:Header> <soapenv:Body> <urn:query> <urn:queryString>SELECT Id, Name FROM Account</urn:queryString> </urn:query> </soapenv:Body> </soapenv:Envelope>

 Click on the run/execute button and you will get the result in the right panel, you can see that in the above screenshot.